-We recognize that air pollution can negatively impact the environment and public health and can disproportionately impact named communities on a cumulative basis.
+We recognize air pollution can negatively impact the environment and public health and has disproportionately impact named communities on a historic, cumulative basis.
 Our thermal electric generation fleet consists primarily of natural gas-fired plants-some of which have distillate (diesel) as backup fuel-that have significantly lower criteria pollutant emissions than coal-fired or distillate-only-fired plants.
 We also invest in control technology for all of our plants to reduce the impact of non-GHG emissions.
 PSE works closely with local air agencies and PSE plant and operations groups to manage compliance, monitor emissions and improve operational efficiencies.

-The emissions intensity (i.e., metric tons/kWh) of NOx, sulfur oxides (SOx) and particulate matter (PM10) from our air-permitted generation sources have decreased over time, as shown in the graph below.
-Our overall emissions intensity dropped substantially between 2019 and 2021, concurrent with the reduction in coal-generated electricity in early 2020.
+The emissions intensity (i.e., metric tons/kWh) of NO_x, sulfur oxides (SO_x) and particulate matter (PM10) from our air-permitted generation sources have generally decreased over time, as shown in the graph below.27 Our overall emissions intensity dropped substantially between 2019 and 2021, concurrent with the reduction in coal-generated electricity in early 2020.
 We anticipate further reductions as PSE eliminates the remaining coal power from our portfolio to serve customers after 2025 and continues to increase renewable generation resources in our portfolio.

-AIR EMISSIONS INTENSITY[19]
+AIR EMISSIONS INTENSITY

-[19] Total air emissions for NOx, SOx, PM10, mercury and lead are reported in our SASB Index.
-Volatile organic compounds (VOCs) and PM2.5 emissions are reported in our Data appendix.
+27 Total air emissions for NO_x, SO_x, PM10, mercury and lead are reported in our SASB Index.
+Volatile organic compounds (VOCs) and PM{2.5} emissions are reported in our Data Appendix.